Skip to main content

 function getOption(arr: OptionList, identifier: string): Option;

-Retrieves the full option object from an option list based on the given identifier (corresponding to name or value), regardless of whether the list is Option[] or OptionGroup[].
+Retrieves the complete option object from an option list using the given identifier (name or value), working with both Option[] and OptionGroup[] formats.

 Examples